 It also means that this Forester is slightly roomier than its predecessor.
 Rear-seat occupants will find an additional 1.4 inches of legroom for a cavernous 39.4 inches of total legroom.
-I tested the backseat legroom with a 6-foot-tall coworker; we found we both had plenty of legroom and would be comfortable riding in the backseat on long trips.
-There's also more cargo room, as well as additional shoulder and hip room in the 2019 Forester.
+I tested the backseat legroom with a 6-foot-tall coworker; we found we both had plenty of legroom and would be comfortable riding in the backseat on long highway excursions.
+There's also more storage room, as well as additional shoulder and hip room in the 2019 Forester.
 That means more room for you and all your stuff — and who couldn't use that?

 Subaru also announced at the New York auto show that all 2019 Forester trims will have its EyeSight safety technology.
 This includes a front collision system with automatic emergency braking, adaptive cruise control, lane departure warning, trailer sway warning and lane keep assist.
 Blind spot warning and rear cross-traffic alert with automatic braking are optional.

 The Forester will hit dealerships later this year.